Dawn Airey: Career

-Airey joined Channel 5 in 1996, the year before its launch, as its first director of programmes.
-It was during her tenure that she agreed with an interviewer that some might think the channel's core strengths were "films, football and fucking" but added it was about a lot more.
+Airey joined Channel 5 in 1996, the year ahead of its launch, as the first director of programmes.
+It was during her tenure that she agreed with an interviewer's description of the channel's core strengths as "films, football and f***ing" but added that it was about much more.
 She was subsequently appointed as chief executive of the channel in 2000.

-In 2002, it was reported ITV plc was hoping to recruit Airey as its chief executive.
-However she surprised the television industry by instead accepting a position at the satellite broadcaster, BSkyB.
-There she was responsible for running all Sky channels, except Sky Sports, and she was in charge of programming and advertising sales.
-In 2006, she became managing director of Channels and Services whereupon she gained additional responsibility for all third party channels, joint ventures and networked media.
+In 2002, amid rumours that ITV plc was reportedly pursuing her to become its chief executive., Airey surprised the television industry by instead accepting a position at the satellite broadcaster, BSkyB. overseeing all non-sports channels, their programming and all advertising sales.
+In 2006, she became Sky's managing director of Channels and Services with added responsibility for third party channels, joint ventures and networked media.

-Airey left BSkyB to head up an independent production business backed by private investors however she was only with the company for a total of eight days before it was announced that the venture did not have sufficient cash to continue trading.
+Airey departed BSkyB to head up an independent production business backed by private investors however she was only with the company for a total of eight days before it was announced that the venture did not have sufficient cash to continue trading.
 Soon after, in May 2007, she was reunited with Michael Grade, joining ITV plc as Director of Global Content, running the broadcaster's production and global sales division.
-But the reunion did not last long.

-In May 2008, after eight months at ITV plc, Airey earned Grade's enmity when she resigned to rejoin Channel 5 as chairman and CEO, with a remit to increase profitability and audience share.
+But within a matter of months she had again been poached by Channel 5 to become chairman and CEO, with a remit to increase profitability and audience share.
 This she did.
-RTL's decision in 2010 to exit UK broadcasting and sell the company to Richard Desmond's Northern & Shell saw her elevated to the role of President of RTL-owned CLT-UFA.
-On 11 August 2010, it was announced Airey would leave Channel 5 to take up a senior post with RTL, its former owners, later in 2010.
-She left RTL in April 2013.
+RTL's decision to exit UK broadcasting and sell the company to Richard Desmond's Northern & Shell saw her elevated to the role of President of RTL-owned CLT-UFA., where she served between 2010 and 2013.

 In August 2013, she joined Yahoo! as senior vice-president of Yahoo EMEA (Europe, the Middle East and Africa).
 She was in the post until September 2015.